 You’re not playing games.
 You’re trying to counteract the damage your ex causes with games.

 Whatever they send to try to turn it into a positive which isn’t easy.

-If they manage a personality transplant and prove they will show up for children when they say, then yes sometimes people are busy and you can make allowances to swap, but if they fail to show up for your children no need to make allowances for someone who will not for the own children.
+If they manage a personality transplant and prove they will show up for children when they say, then yes sometimes people are busy.
+You can make allowances to swap, but if they fail to show up for your children no need to make allowances for someone who will not make allowances for their own children.

-They key to boundaries and routine is stick to them.
-That can be very hard when dealing with people on the narcissistic spectrum and you will have your moments of taking a step backwards.
+The key to boundaries and routine is stick to them.
+That can be very hard when dealing with people on the narcissistic spectrum, and you will have your moments of taking a step backwards.

 Hang up the phone, close the door.
 Saying No. do not let them in your home.

-Arrange to meet in a public place when the children are due to visit them.
-Or ask a family member to do pickups and drop offs.
+If they threaten you in front of children, then arrange to meet in a public place when the children are due to visit them.
+Or ask a family member to do pickups and drop-offs.

-If needed get a non-molestation order.
+If needed, get a restraining order, non-molestation order.
 But make sure you put in they can pick up and drop off children at Pre-arranged time.
 It’s more normal for the children for the other parent to pick up from home if this is possible.
 They can contact you regarding picking up and seeing your children only, choose one method, email, message, messenger etc.

 Messenger is good because you can put them into an ignore box and only go to it when you are calm enough to read what they’ve sent.

 Remember the order isn’t about the children, it’s about them staying away from you.